Part 1 — Part 2 — (Part 3 coming soon)

 This post is the first in a three-part series on reading scientific papers in astronomy.
-You can find parts two and three here as soon as they are posted.

 When you are new to reading scientific literature, it is helpful to know all of the resources that are available to you.
 This series of three posts will go over a bunch of different resources you can use to help you read papers like the ones we cover on Astrobites.

 Undergraduate researchers (and researchers-to-be) have plenty of exciting reasons to read research papers!
 These may include (1) keeping up-to-date on the latest scientific advances, (2) trying to decide what sub-field of astronomy you want to work on, (3) learning background material for your new research project, (4) complementing what are you are learning in your astronomy class, (5) looking for relevant papers to cite when writing your own paper, or (6) just reading papers for fun to learn more about astronomy.

 Here on Astrobites, we have previously discussed some resources for reading papers and useful software for conducting research in general.
 We have also offered related advice on how to approach a paper (on which Science also provides a bunch of perspectives here) and for getting started with research in general.
 The first post in this series will focus on three websites you can use to help you find the research papers you are looking for.
 The next post will go through various places you can discuss papers or sit in on discussions.
 The final post will cover anything else related to this topic.

 Without a doubt, all astronomers frequently use the SAO/NASA Astrophysics Data System (or “ADS” for short) – a search engine for finding papers.
 ADS searches for papers by storing their titles and abstracts.
 It covers the four main journals in astronomy (ApJ, AJ, MNRAS, and A&A) among many others, including general science journals such as Nature.